-They will hold interviews with the pupils involved (if appropriate) to establish the facts and assess the risks.
+They will hold interviews with the pupils involved (if appropriate).

-If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.
+If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a telephone consultation will take place with EHASH immediately.

-Informing parents
+Informing parents/carers

-The DSL will inform parents at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.
+The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.